Form Requests

 type WithMessages interface {

-ValidationMessages() Messages
+ValidationMessages() map[string]string

 }